tonysebion/medallion-foundry/docs/SILVER_JOIN.md

 - `checkpoint_dir`: override where `progress.json` is written (defaults to `<output path>/.join_progress`).
 The tracker records the chunk index, row counts, and sample join keys so retries can pick up where the last successful chunk ended.
 - `join_key_pairs`: when the two Silver assets use different column names, map them explicitly.
 Each entry can be a string (matching names) or a mapping (`left`/`source` and `right`/`target`).
 If you omit this field, `silver_join` will try to infer the join keys from metadata/column intersections.
 - `performance_profile`: one of `auto`, `chunked`, or `single`.
 The default `auto` derives a chunk size from the source metadata, `chunked` forces a chunked merge even for small inputs, and `single` runs the join in a single batch regardless of size.
 You can still override `chunk_size` manually if you want precise control.
+- `join_strategy`: choose the join execution plan (`auto`, `broadcast`, `partitioned`, `hash`).
+Each strategy tweaks how the tool chops the left table and whether it treats the right input as partitioned or broadcast for very large datasets.
+- `spill_dir`: optional directory where right-hand partitions are spilled to disk (Parquet) while joins are running; useful for debugging heavy jobs without recomputing the same partitions.
 - `quality_guards`: safeguard the merged dataset with configurable checks (`row_count`, `null_ratio`, and `unique_keys`).
 Guard failures abort the run with a descriptive error and do not write outputs; successful guards are listed in `_metadata.json`.

 If you configure `select_columns`/`projection`, the join enforces that projection after the merge – missing column names raise an error, and the columns are written in the order you list them so downstream consumers always see a predictable output schema.